vacuumlabs/cardano-hw-cli/README.md

 ```

 ## Sign transaction

+This call is DEPRECATED and will be REMOVED in Oct 2022.
+Please use witness call instead.
 ```
 cardano-hw-cli transaction sign
 --tx-body-file FILE                    Input filepath of the TxBody.
+Warning!
+This option is DEPRECATED and will be REMOVED in Oct 2022.
+Please use --tx-file instead.
+--tx-file FILE                         Input filepath of the tx.
+Use --cddl-format when building transactions with cardano-cli.
---hw-signing-file FILE                 Input filepath of the hardware wallet signing file (one or more).
+--hw-signing-file FILE                 Input filepath of the hardware wallet signing file (one or more files can be specified).
 --change-output-key-file FILE          Input filepath of the hardware wallet signing file (so hw cli can match the keys of the change address, if present, and let the device hide it).
 --mainnet | --testnet-magic NATURAL    Use the mainnet magic id or specify testnet magic id.
 --out-file FILE                        Output filepath of the Tx.